Backbone81/membership/README.md

 - Investigate how we can detect network issues on the own member side?
 Is a high suspicious rate an indicator?
 - Cleanup the faulty member list after some time to avoid endless growth in situations where members are very dynamic.
 - Serialize the current state on shutdown and allow that state to be re-used during startup.
+- We might want to separate gossip count from suspect timeout

 ### More Advanced Topics